eskil/authed_app/README.md

    end
 ```

-Add the routes for the endpoints
+Add the routes for the endpoints we want to define.
+We scope them so
+the urls are `/api/v1/...` and the route path helpers all look like
+`api_v1_..._path/2`.
+This is one way to version APIs.
+In `web/router.ex`:

 ```diff
 diff --git a/web/router.ex b/web/router.ex